Students learn best, and more deeply, when they apply what they are learning by putting ideas into action through firsthand experiences.

 Students participate in academic service-learning that connects classroom work with the needs in the community.
 They immerse themselves in service through alternative breaks, address food insecurity through Campus Kitchen initiatives, and participate in Elon Volunteers!

 At Elon, we are unafraid to set high expectations, rising to every challenge and working to build a better world.
-The Kernodle Center for Service Learning and Community Engagement partners with local and global communities to advance student learning, leadership and citizenship.
+The Kernodle Center for Civic Life partners with local and global communities to advance student learning, leadership and citizenship.

 Faculty, staff and community leaders serve as mentors to students in their endeavor to cultivate thoughtful active citizens dedicated to positive social change.
 Elon graduates are compassionate leaders dedicated to collaborating with communities to create innovative solutions to society’s most pressing problems.

-Learn more about the Kernodle Center for Service Learning and Community Engagement.
+Learn more about the Kernodle Center for Civic Life.